corpuschat/docs/widget/README.md

 ### Widget Composition

-The widget is thoughtfully segmented into three main sections, each serving a distinct purpose in the user journey:
+The widget is thoughtfully segmented into three main sections, each serving a distinct purpose in the user journey.
+Click on each box for more information.

 :::: cols=3